openx/ox-thrift/README.md

   a tuple.
 This is more consistent with Erlang conventions for functions that take a variable number of arguments.

-* For a Thrift `map` type, for encoding OX Thrift will accept either a dict (as Apache Thrift does) or a proplist.
+* For the Thrift `map` type, for encoding OX Thrift will accept either a dict (as Apache Thrift does), a proplist, or an Erlang map.
 For decoding, however, OX Thrift always returns a dict (as Apache Thrift does).
-Currently OX Thrift does not support the Erlang maps that were introduced in Erlang 17.

 * Like the Apache library, OX Thrift does not enforce required struct fields, on either encoding or decoding.